Seminar Notes

 9. You shall not give false testimony against your neighbor.

 10. You shall not covet your neighbor's house.
-You shall not covet your neighbor's wife, or his manservant or maidservant, his ox or donkey, or anything that belongs to your neighbor.”
+You shall not covet your neighbor's wife, or his manservant or maidservant, his ox or donkey, or anything that bAlongs to your neighbor.” (neigh-bor: one nearby)

 “Just as Mosheh lifted up the serpent in the desert, so the Son of Man must be lifted up, that everyone who believes in Him may have eternal life.”